The Remote Analog to Digital Conversion DAQ System for the TRISTAN Detector Upgrade: Conclusion

 \section{Conclusion}

 To meet the experimental challenges of operating the TRISTAN detector upgrade to the KATRIN experiment a custom RADC DAQ system is developed that physically separates signal digitization and processing components.
-The magnetic field and high-voltage compatible front-end TMB is designed to operate and readout the TRISTAN detectors.
-The Gatti Slider module of the TMB allows for arbitrary waveform offsets before digitization to reduce the impact of non-linearities in the reconstructed event energies.
+The magnetic field and high-voltage compatible front-end TMB is designed to operate the TRISTAN detectors while reading back slow control parameters and performing waveform digitization.
+The Gatti Slider Board of the TMB allows for analog offsets before digitization to reduce the impact of nonlinearities in the reconstructed event energies.

-Flexible digital pulse processing is applied in the Serenity-S1 FPGA cards that make up the back-end.
-Application of a custom trigger logic, trigger map, and event flagging system allows for accurate energy evaluations and to mitigate event pileup and crosstalk effects.
-The operational modes of the RADC DAQ system provide a scalable readout of the $\mathcal{O}(1000)$ channels with reasonable output datarates for post-processing and analysis.
+The back-end of the DAQ, composed of Serenity-S1 FGPA cards and a computer server, allows for flexible digital pulse processing.
+Application of a custom trigger logic, trigger map, and event flagging system allows for accurate energy evaluations and mitigation of event pileup and inter-pixel effects.
+The multiple operational modes of the RADC DAQ system provide a scalable readout of the $\mathcal{O}(1000)$ channels with reasonable output data rates for post-processing and analysis.

-The first tests of the TRISTAN RADC DAQ system's linearity are shown to meet the design requirements through two independent measurement methods.
-The ability to use the detector leakage current as a source for non-linearity measurements demonstrates a mechanism for in-situ characterizations after detector installation.
-High rate detector operation, an increased PAE voltage, and the operation of an analog Gatti slider enable a reduction of the distortion from ADC non-linearities on the measured differential spectrum.
-The sensitivity to sterile neutrino mixing for a measurement of $10^{15}$ electrons is shown to be unimpeded by ADC non-linearities.

 \acknowledgments